Canon 4000D vs Nikon D70

 It is notable that the 4000D offers wifi support, while the D70 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the D70 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D70 was succeeded by the Nikon D70s.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Nikon D70 Manual.
+Further information on the features and operation of the 4000D and D70 can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Nikon D70 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 4000D and the Nikon D70?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.